 While many colleges on our top 20 list offer degrees in many areas of study, the Berklee College of Music is one of the schools on our list that is solely dedicated to the pursuit of higher music education.
 Although that type of exclusivity doesn’t automatically translate into making our list, for the Berklee College of Music, it didn’t hurt.
 Another factor that finds Berklee in our top 20 list is their remote learning options, which are more important now than ever before.
 While a somewhat steeper tuition rate prevents the Berklee College of Music from ranking higher, a strong acceptance rate helps to keep them on the list.

-From its impressive 26 studios, along with its many ensembles, the Lawrence University Conservatory in Wisconsin offers a unique opportunity for approximately 350 talented and passionate artists.
-These opportunities for Lawrence students include being a part of a program that is consistently ranked as one of the leading conservatories in the nation.
-Students also get the benefits of the Lawrence University teaching methods, which translates into engaging, hands-on, and personal instruction.
+From its impressive 26 studios, along with its many ensembles, the Lawrence University Conservatory of Music in Appleton, Wisconsin offers a unique opportunity for approximately 350 talented and passionate artists.
+As one of the nation’s leading conservatories within a world-class liberal arts university, Lawrence is uniquely positioned to deliver the holistic music education required for success in the 21st century.
+Students also get the benefits of the Lawrence University teaching methods, which translates into engaging, hands-on, and personal instruction, both within the college of liberal arts and sciences and conservatory of music.
 A more than 60% acceptance rate and an average tuition cost help the Lawrence University Conservatory find a spot on our list of the best colleges for music.

 As another educational institution dedicated to the study of music, the Curtis Institute of Music is another top choice for students seeking to pursue a career in music.
 Although the tuition and book fees are ahead of the curve, room and board for the Curtis Institute of Music will add about another $15000 to the total yearly expenses.
 The scarce acceptance rate is also something prospective students should consider when applying, but the student to teacher ratio of 2:1 also means personal and attentive instruction.
 While the pros and cons here are quite definitive, this also equates to an ideal opportunity and the perfect foundation for a career in music for some students.